gregorycrane/CrosbySchaeffer2.0/chaps/lesson12.md

- >  That man is little to be envied whose patriotism would not gain force upon the plain of Marathon.<br/> <bibl>Samuel Johnson</bibl>
+ >  That man is little to be envied whose patriotism would not gain force upon the plain of Marathon.<br/>>> [Samuel Johnson, Footsteps of Dr. Johnson (London 1890), p.
+231.](https://en.wikisource.org/wiki/Page:Footsteps_of_Dr._Johnson.djvu/295)